Dowd, Kings snap skid with OT win over Pens

 Budaj recorded 21 saves for the Kings.

-Penguins goalie Marc-Andre Fleury stopped 24 of 27 shots for the Penguins (7-2-2), who had their five-game winning streak snapped.
+Fleury stopped 24 of 27 shots for the Penguins (7-2-2), who had their four-game winning streak snapped.
 Fleury is 4-1-2 against the Kings in his last seven starts.

 Matt Greene gave the Kings a 2-1 edge with a goal at 2:14 of the third period.
 Greene scored after gathering the puck near the blue line following a faceoff between Kings center Jeff Carter and Penguins center Matt Cullen and smoking it past Fleury for his first goal and point of the season.